 Our Visiting Scholars & Practitioners-in-Residence

 The Visiting Scholars Program is open to professors, lecturers and researchers with independent funding who wish to spend one month to one year at the Sié Center to pursue research activities.
-Visiting scholars will receive access to the University facilities, including the libraries; email privileges; office space; and the opportunity to meet and work with students and colleagues with similar academic interests.
-Visiting scholars may be asked to teach one course related to their research during the term of their appointment and give a presentation for the Korbel Research Seminar (KRS) Series.
+Visiting scholars will receive access to the university facilities, including the libraries; email privileges; office space; and the opportunity to meet and work with students and colleagues with similar academic interests.
+Depending on the length of their stay, vsiting scholars may be asked to give guest lectures or teach a course related to their research during the term of their appointment and give a presentation at the Korbel Research Seminar (KRS) Series.

 Apply to Be a Visiting Scholar